-If you are an active member of the Scheme, and will not be able to accrue 40 years' pensionable service by age 60, you can purchase additional service by the payment of additional contributions or by lump sum.
-The additional contributions or lump sum would be based on factors provided by the Scheme Actuary.
+An active member of the Scheme who will not be able to accrue 40 years' pensionable service by age 60 can purchase additional service by the payment of additional contributions or by lump sum.
 Purchased service would count as pensionable service in the assessment of benefits.